open-telemetry/opentelemetry.io/content/en/blog/2022/frontend-overhaul/index.md

 This proposal was presented to the OpenTelemetry demo SIG during one of the weekly Monday meetings and we were given the green light to move ahead.
-As part of the changes, we decided to use [Next.js](https://nextjs.org/) to not only work as the primary front-end application but also to work as an aggregation layer between the front-end and the gRPC back-end services.
+As part of the changes, we decided to use [Next.js](https://nextjs.org/) to not only work as the primary frontend application but also to work as an aggregation layer between the frontend and the gRPC backend services.

 ![New Front-end Data Flow](data-flow.png)